Research

 Security

-One way to increase security and protect the people whose personal data is processed in a research project is to pseudonimize the data.
-Pseudonymization means that the people have been coded and that there is a key to which someone in the project has access.
-Pseudonymized data is personal data and all the requirements in the data protection legislation apply.
+A way to increase security and protect the individuals whose personal data is processed in a research project is to pseudonymize the data.
+Pseudonymization means that the individuals are assigned codes, and that someone within the project has access to a key that links these codes to real identities.
+Pseudonymized data is still considered personal data, and all requirements under data protection legislation continue to apply.

 If something happens to personal data